 - Tostadas or corn tortilla chips for serving

-- Transfer to a plate cover with plastic, and refrigerate while you prepare the rest of the ingredients.
+- Transfer to a large dish or bowl and cover with plastic.
+Refrigerate while we prepare the rest of the ingredients.

-In a mixing bowl, toss shrimp with chili-lime marinade, onion, and cucumber.
-Season with salt and pepper to taste then place in refrigerator for 10 to 20 minutes.
-Serve right away topped with avocado and tostadas on the side.
+- Sprinkle some salt and pepper to taste then place in refrigerator for 10 to 20 minutes.